trincadev/samgis-be/README.md

 3. It's possible to publish a new aws lambda version from cmd or from lambda page

+## Dependencies installation and local tests
+The docker build process needs only the classic requirements.txt, instead for local development and sphinx-docs build there is `Pipfile` (sphinx docs is hosted on Cloudflare Pages).

 ## Tests

 Tests are defined in the `tests` folder in this project.
 Use PIP to install the test dependencies and run tests.